poroh/ersip/doc/ersip_uri.md

 </code></pre>
 <br />

 Get URI part by identify.
-This function is depricated and will be removed eventually.
+This function is deprecated and will be removed eventually.

 <a name="host-1"></a>